marleyspark/css-box-model-and-positioning-assignment/README.md

 # CSS Box Modal and Positioning Assignment

-## Instructions

-You are to create a webpage from scratch.

-1. Fork this repository.
-2. Refer to folder 'expected-result' for the end goal.
+## Transform Your Resume Into Website

+Before you begin this programme, you were asked to work on a pre-course project that transforms your resume into a web page.
+You are to apply what you have learned in this lesson to improve on the same website.